elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

     atd (pid  1532) is running...

 That looks good.
-Now let&#8217;s keep down the deployment guide:
+Now let's keep down the deployment guide:

 > **21.2.3.
 Configuring an At Job**
 > To schedule a one-time job for a specific time with the **At** utility, do the following: